 From the north gate of the Presidential Palace, walk north on Elene Akhvelediani Rise and take the stairs down to N Baratashvili Garden.
 At the major street, take the underground pedestrian walkway to the west side of the street and continue walking south past the tubular structures to the terrace.
 Enjoy the view, then take the stairs that lead down to…

 Rike Park sits on the bank on the Mtkvari River below the Presidential Palace.
 The spacious park has several gardens, walking paths and play areas.
-The distinctive features, however, are the dancing musical fountains, a cable car to Narikala Fortress, an enormous piano and two tubular concert halls (which, during our visit, had yet to be completed).
+The distinctive features, however, are the dancing musical fountains, a cable car to Narikala Fortress, an enormous piano and two tubular concert halls.

 Leave Rike Park via the…